 For better ANC and Bluetooth codec support, save for Sony

-Listeners with a more forgiving budget may want to save a bit more for the WH-1000XM3.
-It does just about everything a little bit better, so shelling out extra may be worth it, especially if you’re making phone calls a lot—the Sony headphones actually have a good mic.
+Listeners with a more forgiving budget may want to save a bit more for the Sony WH-1000XM3 or the newer WH-1000XM4.
+They both do just about everything a little bit better, so shelling out extra may be worth it, especially if you’re making phone calls a lot—the Sony headphones actually have a good mic.
+The WH-1000XM3 are pretty easy to find a little cheaper these days, too.

 Unfortunately the Razer Opus does not support USB audio, only USB charging.
 You’re stuck with either a 3.5mm connection or Bluetooth.